 Communications with “Fox Control” can all be done over the BCRA repeater, including checking in when you have found the fox.
 You may also speak with us in the control vehicle using physical distancing if you wish.

 There will be TWO foxes – one manned by KB1CNB, Skip, and one by N1KJS, Kevin.
 When you find one of the foxes, you will get a hint to help you find the second (if you want!).

-Check-ins starting at 9:45am on the BCRA repeater, 145.150 MHz PL 123.
+Check-ins will begin at 9:45 am on the BCRA repeater, 145.150 MHz PL 123.
 Chat and help on the repeater also.

-Participants are encouraged to work in teams, and are asked to drive carefully and observe all applicable guidelines, both from the FCC and the state & local governments.
-Since participants are receiving only (except for radio check-ins) an amateur radio license is not required.
+Participants are encouraged to work in teams and are asked to drive carefully and observe all applicable guidelines, both from the FCC and the state & local governments.
+Since participants are receiving only (except for radio check-ins), an amateur radio license is not required.

 Email questions to Skip at firstname.lastname@example.org or text to 774-644-3469.
 After the hunt, your comments, impressions, and suggestions will be welcome!

 Join us and have some good amateur radio fun!